 MCL collections adhere to the principles established in the American Library Association’s Bill of Rights, Freedom to Read and Freedom to View Statements, and the Washington Library Association Intellectual Freedom Statement.

 MCL upholds the right of the individual to access the collection, with the understanding that specific titles and their content may be deemed controversial, unorthodox, or unacceptable to some.
 The views and opinions of authors, producers, publishers and their content do not constitute endorsement by Mid-Columbia Libraries, its Board, or its employees.

 MCL actively seeks to include a wide variety of library materials and content representing diversity of genres, formats, ideas, languages, and expressions with a multitude of viewpoints and cultural perspectives reflecting the diversity in our communities.

 MCL strives to listen to feedback from our community to build and maintain collections to meet the needs of all people within Mid-Columbia Libraries’ service area.
 MCL will seek customer feedback on collection holdings and performance, consistent with the strategic plan.

-2. Library materials, in a variety of formats, including licensed electronic resources and online databases, shall be selected and retained on the basis of their value for the interest, information, and enlightenment of all the people of the community in conformance with MCL’s mission.
-Some of the factors which will be considered in adding to or removing materials from the library collection shall include present collection composition, collection development objectives, interest, demand, timeliness, audience, significance of subject, diversity of viewpoint, effective expression, and limitation of budget and facilities.
+Library materials, in a variety of formats, including licensed digital resources and online databases, will be selected and retained on the basis of their value for the interest, information, and enrichment of all the people of the community.

 Gifts of materials may be accepted with the understanding that the same standards of selection are applied to gifts as to materials acquired by purchase, and that any gifts may be discarded at MCL’s discretion.